 “Trade your expectations for appreciation.”

 So I decided to do just that.
-I expected to not be sick this long, and I was disappointed.
-So instead flipping my thoughts to be appreciative: being sick here and now is a wake-up call for me.
-Now is a time where I have the privilege to further reflect on the feelings I’m having, be aware of the meanings I’m giving to them, and seeing my reactions to them.
+I expected to not be sick this long, and I felt disappointed.
+But instead I’m now flipping my thoughts to be appreciative: being sick here and now is a wake-up call for me.
+Now is a time where I have the privilege to further reflect on what I’m currently feeling, to be aware of the meanings I’m giving to the situation, and witnessing my reactions to them.

 FOLLOW ME ON SOCIAL MEDIA